 Telling people about your diagnosis can help you to get support from friends and family.
-But you may feel you don't want to tell people straight away.
+But you may not want to tell people straight away.
 You may be unsure how to break the news.
-You may also to worry about how other people will react.
-For example, they may fuss over you or be upset.
+You may also worry about how other people will react.
+For example, they may fuss over you or be upset

 If you would like to talk things over with a cancer nurse, call our Support Line on 1800 200 700 or visit a Daffodil Centre.
-You can also ask for a copy of our booklet Understanding The Emotional Effects of Cancer.
+You can also ask for a copy of our booklet Understanding the Emotional Effects of Cancer.
 It can help you find ways to talk about your cancer and to ask for the help and support you need.